 Operations on Stack

-Stack has know three operations that we need to know.
-Some other implementations definitely have other operations as well like in the Java’s Stack implementation.
-However, these below operations are unique properties of the Stack data structure.
+Stack has three vital operations that we need to cover up.
+In some other languages and Stack implementations definitely have other additional operations like Java’s Stack implementation.
+However, these below operations are fundamental properties of the Stack data structure: